ngandrass/truenas-spindown-timer/README.md

 To verify the correct drive selection, a list of all drives that are being monitored by the running script instance is printed directly after starting the script (except in quiet mode [-q]).

+## Warning
+Heavily spinning disk drives up and down increases disk wear.
+Before deploying this script, consider carefully which of your drives are frequently accessed and should therefore not be aggressively spun down.
+A good rule of thumb is to keep disk spin-ups below 5 per 24 hours.
+You can keep an eye on your drives `Load_Cycle_Count` and `Start_Stop_Count` S.M.A.R.T values to monitor the number of performed spin-ups.

+**Please do not spin down your drives in an enterprise environment.
+Only consider using this technique with small NAS setups which idle most time of the day and select a timeout value appropriate to your usage behavior.**

+Another useful scenario i.e. is spinning down drives that are only used once a day (e.g. for mirroring of files or backups).

 ## Bug reports and contributions
 Bug report and contributions are welcome!
 Feel free to open a new issue or submit a merge request :)